dupgit/sauvegarde/README.md

 * 0.0.10 restore a directory and it's subfiles and directories at a specific date.
 Write a man page for each programs.
 * 0.0.11 have some statistics with the server.
+* 0.0.12 Use compression in file_backend.
+* 0.0.13 Add some security beetween clients and server to avoid sending plain clear text messages.

 ### Releases